dbkaplan/dry-rest-permissions/docs/index.md

 ##Read/Write permissions vs. Specific Actions
 DRY Rest Permissions allows you to define permissions for both the standard actions (``list``, ``retrieve``, ``update``, ``destroy`` and ``create``) and custom actions defined using ``@detail_route`` and ``@list_route``.

 If you don't need to define permissions on a granular action level you can generally define read or write permissions for a model.
-Read groups together list and retrieve, while write groups together destroy, update and create.
+"Read" permissions groups together list and retrieve, while "write" permissions groups together destroy, update and create.
 All custom actions that use ``GET`` methods are considered read actions and all other methods are considered write.

 Specific action permissions take precedence over general read or write permissions.
 For example you can lock down write permissions by always returning ``False`` and open up just update permissions for certain users.